helpscout/helix/docs/api/oneof.md

-# `oneof(specs)`
+# `oneOf(specs)`

-`oneof` is a function that allows you to define a HelixSpec which returns one of a number of different specs at random.
+`oneOf` is a function that allows you to define a HelixSpec which returns one of a number of different specs at random.

 ### Arguments